 Correcting extra spacing between paragraphs.

 In some older documents, the spacing before and after consecutive paragraphs can result in additive spacing.
-For , 11 points after and 22 points before the next results in 33 points.
-This is incorrect the total spacing should be 22 points.
+For example, setting 11 points after one paragraph and 22 points before the next results in 33 points of spacing.
+This is incorrect; the total spacing should be 22 points.
 To correct this, click File > Options > Advanced.
-In the Layout options section, unc “Don’t use HTML paragraph auto spacing.”
+In the Layout options section, uncheck “Don’t use HTML paragraph auto spacing.”
 (See Figure 15)